-For services rendered in connection with the UCRSP Plans, a per-participant quarterly administrative fee of \$8.75 is deducted from each participant's account to cover costs of plan administrative services.
-The administrative fee pays for the UCRSP Plans' expenses, such as charges for investment management, investor education, accounting, audit, legal and recordkeeping services.
+For services rendered in connection with the UCRSP Plans, a per-participant quarterly administrative fee is deducted from each participant's account to cover costs of plan administrative services.
+As of October 1, 2020, the administrative fee was lowered from \$8.75 to \$8.25.
+The administrative fee pays for the UCRSP Plans' expenses, such as investor education, accounting, audit, legal and recordkeeping services.
 There are no front-end or deferred sales loads or other marketing expenses associated with the single, diversified investments and primary asset class options managed by the OCIO.
 In addition, any fees paid by participants, including loan fees and brokerage window account fees, and any credits that may be awarded for FWS' failure to meet certain performance standards, will be credited to the UCRSP Plans' recordkeeping fee account.

-A participant can obtain information on fees charged by a mutual fund investment option by reviewing the fund prospectus available on the FWS website (nb.fidelity.com/public/nb/default/home).
+A participant can obtain information on investment management fees charged by an investment option by reviewing the fund prospectus or fund fact sheet available on the FWS website (netbenefits.fidelity.com).